atljh/LoliChess/README.md

     $ pip install -r requirements.txt

-Download the Stockfish chess engine from stockfishchess.org/download/ and copy the binary file to the project directory.
+Download the Stockfish chess engine from <a href="https://stockfishchess.org/download/">stockfishchess.org/download/</a> and copy the binary file to the project directory.
 Paste stockfish binary file path and recognition model path to .env file

 <h3>Usage</h3>